Diloveyi411/drahoslava-v2/replit.md

 - **Services**: Three primary services (Soul, Body, Mind) with dedicated detail pages and clear CTAs.
 - **Gallery**: Four textured floral artworks displayed in a framed, square aspect ratio grid, with a framed lightbox for detailed viewing.
 - **Blog Preview**: Homepage section showing 3 most recent articles in glass card layout with images, categories, titles, and descriptions.
 Includes "View All Articles" CTA.
-- **Newsletter**: A comprehensive blog with articles categorized, rich text support, and an integrated subscription system.
+- **Blog**: A comprehensive blog at `/blog` with articles categorized, rich text support, and an integrated subscription system.
 - **About Section**: Prominent portrait photo and bio aligned with the artistic practice.
 - **Forms**: Contact and Newsletter forms with robust validation and success/error handling.